Freedom of speech in the United States: Prior restraint

 If the government tries to restrain speech before it is spoken, as opposed to punishing it afterwards, it must be able to show that punishment after the fact is not a sufficient remedy, and show that allowing the speech would "surely result in direct, immediate, and irreparable damage to our Nation and its people" (New York Times Co. v.
 United States).
 U.S. courts have not permitted most prior restraints since the case of Near v.
 Minnesota in 1931.
 However, the 1988 case of Hazelwood v.
 Kuhlmeier was argued to be a means of prior restraint due to a school principal eliminating content and topics from the school newspaper that was written by students at Hazelwood East High School in St. Louis, Missouri.
 The U.S. Supreme Court deemed the school was not in violation of students' first amendment rights because the paper was sponsored by the school that upheld rules and regulations about inappropriate articles.

+A recent example of prior restraint litigation occurred in 2025 when author Toni Marek became involved in Marek v.
+Phi Theta Kappa after Phi Theta Kappa sought a temporary restraining order preventing distribution of her manuscript.
+A Texas court initially granted the order on an ex parte basis but later dissolved it and denied a request for a temporary injunction following a hearing.